sarrvesh/UsefulScripts/README.md

     Concats a list of 2D fits images into a 4D cube.
 Handy for running RM Synthesis.

 * listDataCols.py:<br />
-    List all the data columns containing visibilities in a measurement set
+    List all the data columns containing visibilities in a measurement set.

 * getSpecIndex.py<br />
     Place holder

-* plotUVCoverage.py<br />
+* stackWSCleanImages.py<br />
-    Plots the UV coverage of a given measurement set.
+    Script to stack lofar images.